Six months later

 "wearing a mask might help"

-Then there was the time I ran into the girl who cuts my hair at Target and her telling me in March that there were rumors of her place getting shut down.
+Then there was the time I ran into the girl who cuts my hair at Target and her telling me in March that there were rumors of her salon getting shut down.
 My appointment was the following week.
-As we talked, we looked at two people walk by with masks on.
+As we talked, we looked at two people walk by with masks and gloves on.
 She looked at me and rolled her eyes and I snickered.
 As it turns out they were on to something.
 Because the following week on everything got shut down and masks would became the norm.

 Slowly things started get back to normal in May.
 My girlfriend and I were finally able to see one another.
 The state gradually allowed businesses to open.
 Many were under huge pressure, especially small businesses.
 But it was different.
 I had to text both the salon and dentist when I arrived.
 I sat my car and waited as they disinfected my chair.
 When I entered it felt like entering some high tech lab as there was a sign at the door

 I finally got my mop chopped as I listened to the trimmer struggling to cut and seeing the clumps of hair dropping to the floor.
 Trying to have a conversation which the hairdresser was a chore as our masks muffled our voices.
 The middle seat was empty as it would have violated the 6' space rule.
 I was just happy to get my hair cut.
 I asked the girl who's been cutting my hair for the past 4 years what she did during her time off and her reply was